marmiksp/Bit-Torrent-Peer-to-Peer-Group-Based-File-Sharing-System/README.md

 ```
 change_admin "group_id" "new_admin_uid"
 ```
-## Assumptions
+## IMP Points

 1. Single tracker is implemented.
+It should always be running.
-2. Random Piece Selection Algorithm is Used.
+2. Random Piece Selection and Random peer selection Algorithm for that piece is Used for downloading chunks of file from peer.
+3. Admin of any group should change the admin to some another member of that group before leaving it.
+4. Downloading and uploading path should be absolute.